 - The lemon syrup is optional, but adds an additional delicious hit of lemon flavour, so I recommend adding it!

-- You can leave the blueberries out of the cake batter if you just want a plain lemon cake.
+- You can leave the blueberries out of the cake batter if you just want a plain lemon cake or use raspberries instead.

 - To help ensure your cake layers bake up nice and flat, see my Flat Top Cakes post.